i-jayesh/blograam/README.md

 <p> You can run the program using VSC with these steps. </p>

 1. Open the bloggram folder in VS Code.
-2. Install all the items in requirements.txt , example: pip install dj_static crispy forms ...
+2. Install all the items in requirements.txt: `pip install dj_static crispy forms ...`
 3. In the command prompt (or VS Code terminal) run the command : `python manage.py runserver`.
 4. Go to local host by:
    * Click on the local host link generated **OR**